gsquared11/PCBFlagVisualizer/README.md

 - **Flask:** (Python) Serves APIs for retrieving historical and aggregated flag data.

 ### Cloud Platform
-- **Microsoft Azure:** Utilized for deploying and hosting the Flask application.
+- **Microsoft Azure:** Utilized for deploying and hosting the Flask application via Gunicorn

 ## Prerequisites
 - **Flask:** Python 3.9 to maintain compatibility with dependencies shown in requirements.txt